PinOut: Gameplay

 The game has the basic appearance of a conventional pinball game, with a rolling ball propelled upward on the play field by hitting it with flippers.
 However, unlike a conventional pinball game, the play field extends upwards endlessly.
 The display follows the ball as it moves.
 Multiple flippers are placed throughout the play field.
 There is no drain; play is limited by a timer.
 The challenge is to go as far as possible up the play field, within the available time.

 The player controls the flippers by tapping the left or right of the screen.
 The player can also hold the flippers to "catch" the ball, for a more precise shot.

 To gain additional time, the player can hit glowing dots with the ball, gaining 1 second per dot.
-If the time run out, the game ends.
+If the time runs out, the game ends.
 There are ten checkpoints in the game.
 With an in-app purchase, the player can enable restarting from past checkpoints, restoring their progress to that point.
 Otherwise, players must start at the beginning.

 If the player makes it past the main play fields, there is an "Overtime" mode, where the player keeps playing the same course until time expires.

 Minigames

-There are four different minigames (one of these is easter egg to Does not Commute, another Mediocre AB game) which, when the player lose, the resulting score will be added to the timer.
+There are four different minigames (one of these is an easter egg referencing Does not Commute, another Mediocre AB game) which, upon losing the minigame, the resulting score will be added to the timer.
 These minigames appear in a small area at the top of the screen, reminiscent of the "video mode" minigames in hybrid electronic pinball games.